-In September 2014, Pelephone signed a framework agreement for three years under which Ericsson will be Pelephone's exclusive supplier for expanding the deployment of the 4G LTE radio network.
-The agreement is an extension of the agreement signed in April of that year for deploying the first stage of the network.
+In September 2014, the engagement with Pelephone was expanded and a three year framework agreement was signed, under which Ericsson will be Pelephone's exclusive supplier for expanding the deployment of the 4G LTE radio network.

 The costs of establishing the network (payments to Ericsson and additional costs linked to the deployment and adaptation of the network) for 2014 through 2017 is expected to amount to NIS 600 million, including the cost of NIS 96 million for acquiring the frequencies.
-In addition, over the coming decade the Company will be required to continue establishing new broadcasting sites, among other things to comply with the terms of the cellular license.
+As at the end of 2015, in practice costs in the amount of NIS 350 million was invested, including costs for acquiring the frequencies, as set out above.
+In addition, over the coming decade Pelephone will be required to continue establishing new broadcasting sites, among other things to comply with the terms of the cellular license.
 With regard to the frequencies tender, see section 3.1.5A.